-Don't overload the stomach, but get up from the table feeling that more could be eaten with relish.
+Don't overload your stomach, but get up from the table feeling that you could eat a little more with relish.

 Don't eat unripe or overripe fruit.

 Don't eat anything, while away from camp or barracks, whose materials or mode of preparation may seem questionable.